 You can breastfeed a baby after a small amount of alcohol, but if you plan on more, remember your tolerance is lower, you will get tipsier so you may choose to pump in advance, store milk and your partner give baby expressed milk for a few hours whilst you are out and on your return.
 There is no need to ‘pump and dump’ but it is advisable not to breastfeed for 2-3 hours after drinking to avoid exposure to alcohol.
 You must also bear in mind your comfort too; missed / delayed feeds can leave you feeling fuller, engorged and more likely to get mastitis.

-Many new mothers are keen to get back you their pre-pregnancy weight, how can this be balanced with making sure they are producing enough Breastmilk for their baby?
+Many new mothers are keen to get back to their pre-pregnancy weight, how can this be balanced with making sure they are producing enough Breastmilk for their baby?

 This is a common question from many pregnant, new and established breastfeeding mothers.